annocheck - Man Page

 The annocheck program supports some generic command line options that are used regardless of which tools are enabled.

-Look in file for separate dwarf debug information.
+Look in file for dwarf debug information.
+Multiple instances of this option accumulate.

-Look in dir for separate dwarf debug information files.
+Look in directory dir for separate dwarf debug information files.
+Note: multiple instances of this option do not accumulate.

 Displays the generic annobin usage information and then exits.